Tails Dog Walking Index · Field report — July 2026

 Window and geography

-Reporting window: June 12, 2025 to June 12, 2026 in America/Chicago.
+Reporting window: July 6, 2025 to July 6, 2026 in America/Chicago.
 Built on the rolling 365-day window, refreshed each snapshot.
-A Chicago benchmark — dates, months, seasons, and start-time buckets use America/Chicago.
+Walks come from wherever Tails dogs live; dates, months, seasons, and start-time buckets are normalized to America/Chicago.

 What counts as a walk